 Durham - Requires by ordinance that certain recyclables are not placed in the garbage for collection (ie: aluminum and steel Cans, glass bottles and jars, newspapers, and cardboard).
 Fines are associated with not complying with the code.

-Goldsboro - Requires citizen to recycle at least one time per month or the citizen will be assessed \$25.00 on the utility bill recycling service for residents.

-Ft.
-Lauderdale, Fla.- Requires multi-family complexes to provide on site state of Pennsylvania requires all cities to recycle.
+Goldsboro - Requires citizen to recycle at least one time per month or the citizen will be assessed \$25.00 on the utility bill Ft.
+Lauderdale, Fla. - Requires multi-family complexes to provide on site recycling service for residents.
+Pittsburgh, Pa Requires citizens and businesses to recycle.
+The state of Pennsylvania requires all cities to recycle.